 Poojas and Rituals at Attukal Bhagavathy Temple

-- Three steps of worship: The worship process is same like the other South Indian temples at the Attukal Bhagavathy Temple.
+- Three steps of worship: The worship process is the same as the other South Indian temples at the Attukal Bhagavathy Temple.
 The process is divided into three parts.
 The beginning of the pooja is women lighting lamps.
 Pilgrims also worship the flag.
 The devotees then enter the temple to worship the deity.

 - Vedi Vazhipadu: This is a unique ritual performed at this shrine.
 The devotees can offer crackers to the Goddess.